kevinmutwiri/soft-skills/week4/communicatingAStory.md

 - Have I grasped the meaning of each appeal?
 - Have I understood how logos, ethos, and pathos differ?
 - How does “audience awareness” come into play?

+## Identifying Key Messages

+Finally, you can ensure maximum effectiveness for your story if you are clear on the key messages you want to make sure your audience hears/understands/realizes.

+Part of this is thinking through how you want your audience to FEEL, what you want them to THINK, and what you need them to KNOW after hearing your story.
+Once you understand these three things, you can work backwards to determine how you want to position the key messages of your story.

+Let’s think about it…

+- If you want your audience to feel infuriated/angry after your presentation, maybe you focus on a story of injustice.

+- If you want your audience to think that they have a role they can play, maybe you can share a story of how one person was able to make a difference.

+- If you want your audience to know about how the system is broken, maybe you can focus on a story of inefficiency and wastage.

+Makes sense, right?
+First, decide on the end goal of your story, and then work backwards to effectively shape and position your key message.